Dimitri-Kavon-Williams/FitnessApp---Google-API-/README.md

 # FitnessApp---Google-API-
-This was part of my bachelor's thesis.
+This was part of my bachelor's thesis for intelligent dashboard design.
 I also translated a lot of law for user rights and usage; unfortunately, I was unable to integrate the design ideas I created and the professor liked as I translated a lot of user rights into German.